The Bankrate promise

 MBA programs equip business professionals with marketable and in-demand skills.

-Programs specializing in finance, marketing and information technology teach skills like investment analysis, brand management and cybersecurity, respectively.
+MBAs with concentrations in finance, marketing and information technology teach skills like investment analysis, brand management and cybersecurity, respectively.
 These skills are necessary for high-paying roles like chief financial officer, management consultant and information technology manager.

 MBA degree costs

-An MBA degree isn’t right for everyone; depending on your financial and career situation, you may want to pursue a different type of education.
+An MBA degree isn’t right for everyone.
+Depending on your financial and career situation, you may want to pursue a different type of education.

 Tuition and other expenses